apache/infrastructure-website/content/pages/pypubsub.md

 {"stillalive": 1583973410.9620552}
 ~~~

-An example of a real event payload, in this case a git commit, could be:
+An example of a real event payload, in this case a git commit, could be
+(emails redacted in this example):

 ~~~
 {
 	"commit": {
-		"body": "[maven-release-plugin] prepare for next development iteration\n", "committer": "sblackmon <sblackmon@apache.org>",
+		"body": "[maven-release-plugin] prepare for next development iteration\n", "committer": "sblackmon <s...@apache.org>",
 		"hash": "8e6f956",
 		"log": "[maven-release-plugin] prepare for next development iteration", "repository": "git",